Beware When Selling On eBay and Using Paypal

 About Jammie Morey

 Jammie is of Native American descent, her family is from the Ojibway/Chippewa tribe in Mount Pleasant, Michigan.
-She was born and raised in Michigan and currently resides there with her daughter.
-She is a single parent and enjoys spending time with her daughter.
+She was born and raised in Michigan and currently resides there with her daughter and son.
+She enjoys traveling, spending time with her children and checking out new products.
 Jammie is a home healthcare aide and loves what she does outside the home.
 Jammie is Owner of The Neat Things in Life.

 Speak Your Mind